Top of the page

 Preparations for a viral test depend on the type of infection that may be present and the sample that will be tested.
 Your health professional will give you any specific instructions before your test.

 The amount of discomfort or pain you feel depends on the method used to collect a sample for the test.
 Generally, a viral test does not cause pain or the pain goes away after the test.

 In general, the chance of problems from the test depends on the method used to collect a sample for testing.
 Your doctor can talk to you about any specific risks of the test.

 It may take as little as 1 day or up to several weeks to get test results.

-The results of some viral tests (antibody or antigen tests) are reported in titres.
-A titre is a measure of how much the sample can be diluted before the viral antibodies or antigens can no longer be detected.
+The results of some viral tests (antibody or antigen tests) are reported in titers.
+A titer is a measure of how much the sample can be diluted before the viral antibodies or antigens can no longer be detected.